carlosdagos/blog/posts/2016-08-16-bonlang-experimenting-languages.markdown

 If you learned/liked anything from this post, make sure to star it so I get a little bit of an ego boost :D

+As you can see from the description, this all started with ZuriHac!
+I was a mentor along with some cool and clever people.
+Great event!

 ### Quick words on internals

 I haven't spoken much about the internals, as this is just an introduction post,